-UK sanctions apply to conduct in the UK and to all UK Persons wherever in the world.
-UK sanctions measures will also be adopted in the British Overseas Territories (including Jersey/Guernsey/Isle of Man) and Crown Dependencies.
+UK sanctions measures are also adopted in the British Overseas Territories (including Jersey/Guernsey/Isle of Man) and Crown Dependencies.

 A consolidated version of the relevant UK Russia Regulations, which includes all amendments to date, is available here.
+In the sections below, we provide an overview of some of the key provisions.

-On 4 March 2022, the Office of Financial Sanctions Implementation ("OFSI") published its updated 'Guidance for the financial and investment restrictions in Russia (Sanctions) (EU Exit) Regulations 2019'.
+On 4 March 2022, the Office of Financial Sanctions Implementation ("OFSI") (which is the department within HM Treasury responsible for financial sanctions) published its updated 'Guidance for the financial and investment restrictions in Russia (Sanctions) (EU Exit) Regulations 2019'.
 The frequently asked questions part of the guidance has not yet been updated to reflect the 2022 amendment regulations.